 Our team will attempt to negotiate a fair settlement that covers your medical expenses as well as the costs associated with your injury.
 If a settlement cannot be negotiated or mediated, we will take your case all the way to trial, fighting for you every step of the way.

 Contact the Law Firm of Froerer & Miles

-If you live in the Salt Lake City area and want more information about your legal options following an auto collision, be sure to contact our team of injury accident attorneys.
+If you live in the greater Utah area and want more information about your legal options following an auto collision, be sure to contact our team of injury accident attorneys.
 The team at Froerer & Miles is here to help.
 You can reach our office in Ogden by calling (801) 876-6348.